piloujp/AbuseIPDB/README.md

       - The database cache is then updated with the new abuse score and timestamp.
     - c.
 Skip IP check for known spiders: If the IP is identified as a known spider and the ABUSEIPDB_SPIDER_ALLOW setting is enabled, the IP check and logging steps are skipped for spiders.
     - d.
 Spider Logging: If Spider logging is enabled, a separate log file for spiders that bypassed an IP check is created.
-5. **Flood Tracking and Flood Blocking (NEW!)**: After an IP is cached or updated, the system automatically tracks hits against:
+5. **Flood Tracking and Flood Blocking **: After an IP is cached or updated, the system automatically tracks hits against:
     - 2-octet prefixes (e.g., `192.168`)
     - 3-octet prefixes (e.g., `192.168.1`)
     - Country codes (e.g., `US`, `VN`)